Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

 The short answer is we don’t stop any cable provider from offering service and never have.
 Currently, the Township has two State of Michigan generated franchise agreements in place (Public Act 480 of 2006) - Comcast/Xfinity and AT&T U-verse.
 As State and Federal legislation states, no community is allowed a legal monopoly.
-AT&T's agreement was filed in 2007, bringing a welcomed addition to the Township's options when it came to cable television service.
+AT&T’s agreement was filed in 2007, bringing a welcomed addition to the Township’s options when it came to cable television service.
 Macomb Township does not have an exclusive contract with any one provider and cannot turn away service from any provider.
 We welcome the option of providers for residents to have a choice.
 Macomb Township has no jurisdiction over satellite providers, internet providers, cellphone or telephone services.According to WOW (Wide Open West) several factors heavily influence the non-selection of our community for cable TV service including its proximity to their existing systems, the density of homes within our area, system construction type (aerial vs. underground) and local business and state tax incentives just to name a few.Macomb Township does not prohibit other cable providers from offering service within the community.
 In fact, Macomb Township would very much favor it.
 However, as stated above by WOW, the decision is not the Township’s alone.
 Residents of Macomb Township may contact other cable providers to request service in the area; the more that do, the more inclined cable providers will be to consider Macomb Township as their next place of business.
 Click here for more info.

 Usually, you must report those violations to a board member of your homeowners association.
 However, if the violation is also covered under Macomb Township Ordinance, you may report it to our Code Enforcement Officer at 586-992-0710.

 You can find the most current flood insurance rate maps at the Federal Emergency Management Agency's (FEMA) Flood Map Service Center (MSC) website.